 South Island for 8-10 days

-South Island offers a very different experience compared to the North Island.
-From unique landscapes to beautiful animals – South Island is a great destination.
-Now, you can base yourself in Christchurch and explore the West coast, which is about a 3.5-hour drive.
+Now, you can base yourself in Christchurch and explore the West Coast, which is about a 3.5-hour drive.
 Then you can head to Queenstown to enjoy the Fjords of New Zealand.

 Christchurch: 2 -3 days

-Being in Christchurch will remind you of Europe, England specifically.
-It has deep roots in English heritage and historic buildings.
 In 2010 and 2011, a massive earthquake destroyed many historical places in Christchurch, however, there are still many areas you can visit.
-From here, you can also visit the famous Franz Josef which offers beautiful glaciers.
+From here, you can also visit the famous Franz Josef, which has beautiful glaciers.

 From Nelson, it will take 5 hours to drive down to Christchurch.
 You might be able to take the bus, but that’s a 12-hour long trip.
 You can also leave the hired car in Nelson and take a flight to Christchurch directly which is under an hour and costs around $100.